markekraus/PSRAW/docs/PrivateFunctions/Request-RedditOAuthCode.md

 ```

 ## DESCRIPTION
 In order to request an OAuth Access Token through the `code` grant flow, an OAuth Authorization code must first be requested by the user.
-The Authorization code request must include the Application Client ID, Redirect URI, The requested access scops, a duration and a response type of `code`.
+The Authorization code request must include the Application Client ID, Redirect URI, The requested access scope, a duration and a response type of `code`.

-`Reqeust-RedditOAuthCode` creates an OAuth Authorization Code request URL and then calls `Show-RedditOAuthWindow` where the user is prompted to authorozie the application.
-Once the authorization is complete `Show-RedditOAuthWindow` retruns the resulting URL to `Reqeust-RedditOAuthCode` which then parses the response and creates a `RedditOAuthCode` object.
+`Request-RedditOAuthCode` creates an OAuth Authorization Code request URL and then calls `Show-RedditOAuthWindow` where the user is prompted to authorize the application.
+Once the authorization is complete `Show-RedditOAuthWindow` returns the resulting URL to `Request-RedditOAuthCode` which then parses the response and creates a `RedditOAuthCode` object.

 Since this function calls `Show-RedditOAuthWindow` and a GUI is created, this command cannot be run in a non-interactive mode.
 This process should only need to be done when first requesting an OAuth Access Token, when an OAuth Refresh Token has expired or invalidated, or when a Temporary OAuth Access Token has expired.